 Note, however, that the MTI development process in real life is non-linear; some stages may be repeated; some stages may run in parallel with each other; and/or some stages may be skipped.
 The stage-gate depiction is also intended to help MTA(s) and stakeholders anticipate what different data and sets of expertise might be needed at each stage.

 Through collaborative discussion with subject matter experts in MT and California policy, we have arrived at a depiction of a process with three overarching phases and seven stages.
+See Figure 1.

 The proposed stage-gate process is highlighted below along with a detailed description of each phase, the corresponding activities, deliverables, and key review points at each phase.
-The stage-gate criteria are discussed in Appendix C.
+Draft stage-gate criteria are discussed in Appendix C.

 Ideation & Intake

 The Ideation process focuses on the intake and collection of concepts for possible MTIs prior to the start of the stage-gates.
-In this process, the MTA(s) would manage a portal where 3Ps, industry actors, or other stakeholders could submit ideas for MTIs via a standardized intake form.
+In this process, the MTA(s) would manage a portal where third parties (3Ps), industry actors, or other stakeholders could submit ideas for MTIs via a standardized intake form.
 The intake form will include an initial set of self-screening questions and multiple levels of questions to determine the amount of pre-existing documentation that is available along with the level of maturity of each concept (see Appendix D).

 Any ideas including from the emerging technologies Portfolio and Codes and Standards (C&S) proposals, would also complete the intake form.
 For the initial round of ideation, the portal for completed intake forms would remain open for at least 1-2 months.
 The MTA(s) will determine what stage of development the MTI idea is at and proceed with development through the remaining stages as necessary.
 Any ideas received after closure of the intake portal window would be reserved for an additional round of solicitations on an as-needed basis or on a scheduled timeframe to be determined by the MTA(s).